dnsimple/dnsimple-support/content/articles/domains-au.md

 ### Inactive or deregistered eligibility ID type

-If your domain has an inactive or cancelled ABN/ACN, the registrant must reactivate the existing eligibility ID type number on record before the registration can be transferred or renewed.
+If your domain has an inactive or canceled ABN/ACN, the registrant must reactivate the existing eligibility ID type number on record before the registration can be transferred or renewed.

 - [ABR: Cancel/re-apply for an ABN](https://www.abr.business.gov.au/ContactUs/Activate)
 - [ASIC: Reinstating a deregistered company](https://asic.gov.au/for-business/closing-your-company/reinstating-a-deregistered-company/)